Tascurator/tascurator-documents/docs/docs/modeling.md

 #### Constraints

 - Uniqueness
-- Less than equal to 15 letters
+- Less than or equal to 15 letters
-- Greater than equal to 1 letters
+- Greater than or equal to 1 letters
 - Can be modified by Landlord as they like
 - Uppercase and lowercase letters are recognized as the same characters

-### Task
+### List [Task]

 Category contains a list of tasks.